FrantzT/pi-gobo/README.md

 Note:

 To turn the Arduino into a fully functional device it requires a simple DMX signal buffore to be interfaced on the Arduino RX input.
+Serial communication between Arudino RX and RPi requires logic level converter.

 Installation

-Transmitter
+Transmitter - Arduino TX

-Arduino 1.8.5 and change its name to Arduino_0185 (that helps to differentiate the IDE environments) This IDE will be used for creating the test DMX signal source It needs DMXSimple library to be installed
+Arduino 1.8.5 and change its name to Arduino_0185 (that helps to differentiate the IDE environments) This IDE will be used for creating the test DMX signal source It requiers DMXSimple library to be installed

-Receiver
+Receiver - Arduino RX

 Arduino 0023 - Legacy